yuletide/iterable/readme.md

 Sample tool to upload a csv of user data to Iterable

 ### Prerequisites
+Bundler

-Tested with Ruby-2.1.5
+Ruby-2.1.5

 ### Installing
-Clone the repo and run `bundle`
+Clone the repo and run `bundle` to install gems

 ### Usage